-- A 198-page report obtained by The Washington Post found the University of Maryland's leadership partly responsible for ongoing dysfunction in its athletic department following an investigation prompted by the death of a 19-year-old student-athlete earlier this year after he suffered from exertion-related heat stroke during a football practice.
+- A 198-page report obtained by The Washington Post found the University of Maryland's leadership partly responsible for ongoing dysfunction in its athletic department.
+The probe into the department was prompted by the death of a 19-year-old student-athlete in June 2018 after he suffered from exertion-related heatstroke during football practice.

 The commission was created to probe the football program and its potential role in McNair's death.
-Its report will help the University System of Maryland Board of Regents determine whether to cut ties with Durkin, The Post reported.
 Over the course of its investigation, the commission interviewed more than 150 people including former football players, parents of players, athletic department staff and university officials who described a culture where student-athletes were afraid to speak up and problems festered.

-The Board of Regents discussed the investigation's findings for nearly seven hours in a meeting last week, reported The Diamondback, the university's independent student newspaper.
-UMD's president was not present at the meeting.
+The Board of Regents discussed the investigation's findings for nearly seven hours in an October meeting, reported The Diamondback, the university's independent student newspaper.
+Loh was not present at the meeting.

-UMD wrote in a statement that it is "committed to a fair and accountable process" and is "carefully reviewing" the report.
+UMD wrote in a statement at the time that it is "committed to a fair and accountable process" and is "carefully reviewing" the report.
 It also said it "accepted legal and moral responsibility for the mistakes made in [McNair's] care."